grafana/terraform-provider-grafana/docs/data-sources/cloud_provider_aws_account.md

 ### Required

-- `resource_id` (String) The stack-unique ID given by the Grafana Cloud Provider API to this AWS Account resource.
+- `resource_id` (String) The ID given by the Grafana Cloud Provider API to this AWS Account resource.
-- `stack_id` (String) The StackID of the AWS Account resource to look up.
+- `stack_id` (String) The StackID of the Grafana Cloud instance.
+Part of the Terraform Resource ID.

 ### Read-Only